dkundel/coderdojo-node-tutorial/node-session-1.md

 ## Hello World!

 When a programmer learns a new programming language the classical first program he or she writes is called 'Hello World!'.
 The whole purpose of the program is to print `Hello World!` to the screen.
-In our case the new language is JavaScript and we want to print `Hello World!` to the command prompt or also called `console`.
+In our case the new language is JavaScript and we want to print `Hello World!` to the command prompt, also called `console`.

 In programming two terms you usually interact with are **Objects** and **Functions**.
 Just like in real life you can interact with objects.
 Objects can have properties and actions to interact with them.
 These actions are known as methods.
 Methods are a kind of function.